flowtsohg/mdx-m3-viewer/README.md

 * BMP: partial support (more of an example handler).

 To get a single includeable file, run the given Ruby script in `compiler.rb`.
 This script gives you compilation options if you open it with a text editor, and will result in `viewer.min.js` getting generated, if you tell it to minify.
 Running it without changes will generate the minified version including all built-in handlers.
-In addition, the compiler supports `--gen-docs`, which creates the documentation files (assuming you have JSDoc in your system PATH variable), `--split-external`, which splits the final output to all viewer files in `viewer.min.js`, and all external sources (e.g. glMatrix) in external.min.js.
-Finally, there's `--unit-tests', which includes the unit tester and all of the unit tests.
+In addition, the compiler supports `--gen-docs`, which creates the documentation files (assuming you have JSDoc in your system PATH variable), `--split-external`, and finally, there's `--unit-tests', which includes the unit tester and all of the unit tests.

 ------------------------